jimkang/shotbot-smallcatlabs/README.md

 You can also pass a `--dry` switch to make it just print whatever it would have posted without actually posting it.

+You can set the path of the instance of Chromium to use for screenshots via the environment variable CHROMEPATH. e.g. On Raspbian:

+    BOT=<bot name> CHROMEPATH=/usr/bin/chromium-browser node post-shot.js

 Tests
 -----